wics-uw/website/content/pages/faq.md

 that holding these events as women-only is a way to alleviate this issue a little for women in our community.

+Another reason that we hold women-only technical events is called [letting the side down](http://geekfeminism.wikia.com/wiki/Letting_the_side_down "Geek Feminism Wiki: Letting the side down").
+It allows women to learn in an environment where they are in the majority, where they can participate actively, ask and answers questions, and make mistakes without worrying that others interpreting the mistakes as evidence that women are inferior at computing.

 It's true that it is important to educate people (including and sometimes especially men) about the issues faced by women in STEM fields.
 However, as is stated in our constitution, "[WiCS] seeks